-The Emmet County Road Commission performs routine maintenance in a continuous effort to keep our road right of way in safe, properly working conditions.
-This ongoing maintenance on minor issues helps to prevent larger defects down the road, as well as lengthen the life of the road and roadways by preventing an untimely decline in quality.
+The Emmet County Road Commission performs routine maintenance in a continuous effort to keep our road right of way in safe, properly working condition.
+This ongoing maintenance on minor issues helps to prevent larger defects down the road and helps lengthen the life of the roadway by preventing an untimely decline in quality.

 Sign and signal repair

-Roadside mowing is performed to clear vision at intersections and to keep weeds, grass, and small trees from growing into (encroaching) the roadway.
+Roadside mowing is performed to clear any obstructed vision or sight distance and to keep weeds, grass, and small trees from growing into (encroaching) the roadway.